section-engineering-education/engineering-education/content/articles/dockerized-prisma-postgres-api/index.md

 ![post-api](/engineering-education/dockerized-prisma-postgres-api/post-api.png)

-If you get stuck, check the whole code setup on [GitHub](https://github.com/Faithdroid/create-and-run-a-prisma-server-with-docker-containers)
+If you get stuck, check the whole source code on [GitHub](https://github.com/Faithdroid/create-and-run-a-prisma-server-with-docker-containers)

 ### Conclusion

-This guide helped you run more about Prisma.
-In the end, you created a basic API using the PostgreSQL database.
-Then run it via Docker containers.
+This guide helped you learn about Prisma.
+In this tutorial, you created a basic API using the PostgreSQL database and run it via Docker containers.

 Docker has enabled us to create the whole API without configuring PostgreSQL and Node.js on the local computer.

 Happy coding!

 ### Further reading
 - [Using Prisma with Postgres and Node.js](/engineering-education/api-with-prisma-and-nodejs/)
 - [How to set up a Prisma Client Server That Uses MongoDB](/engineering-education/how-to-setup-prisma-client-server-that-uses-mongodb/)
 - [Getting Started with Docker](/engineering-education/getting-started-with-docker/)